How You Can Buy Multiple Tickets With a Proxy Network

 Setting up a ticket bot properly

-If your bot adds tickets to cart, goes to checkout and enters your credit card details in a single second, the ticket site will know it is a bot.
-This means that a going a bit slower should lead to more success.
+If your bot adds tickets to the cart, goes to checkout, and enters your credit card details in a single second, the ticket site will know it is a bot.
+This means that going a bit slower should lead to more success.